fer-osorio/cipher-fortis/README.md

 suppose it has the same meaning as if it were a peace of code in C. The algorithm for PVS operation mode for encryption is:

 ```
+// Pseudo code for encryption with PVS mode
 encryptPVS(data, size) {
     for(i = 0; i < size; i++)   data[i] ^= this->piRoundkey[i];
     for(i = 0; i < size; i+= BLOCK_SIZE) dinSubBytes(&data[i]);